k4u5h4L/Memorify/README.md

 # Memorify
-[WIP] A simple memory game made using HTML, CSS and JS.
+A simple memory game made using HTML, CSS and JS.

 ## Coming soon:
 * custom number of rounds.